Trade and export

 The Trade Unit is focused on strategy, policy, and government liaison; market access and market improvement; disinfestation R&D; and market development outside Asia.
 The team draws on data and analytics resources and works closely with the Hort Frontiers Asian Markets Fund.

-Industry is closely linked to the Trade Unit through regular business contact, and two dedicated advisory panels that are made up of a broad cross-section of industry representatives: an Trade Asessments Panel and an Industry Trade Advisory Panel.
+Industry is closely linked to the Trade Unit through regular business contact, and three dedicated advisory panels that are made up of a broad cross-section of industry representatives: Trade Assessment Panel (TAP), Industry Trade Advisory Panel (ITAP) and Nut Trade Advisory Panel (NTAP).

 These panels are Hort Innovation advisory mechanisms tasked with providing advice to Hort Innovation for its consideration, with relevant information provided to industry in the course of standard business practice.
 The Trade Unit communicates the decisions of market access and improvement applications to the Assessments Panel to applicants, including the rationale behind decisions taken.